dotsunited/BundleFu/README.markdown

 ## Notes ##

   * All content inside of `$bundleFu->start()` and `$bundleFu->end()` will be lost.
-Be sure to only put css / js includes inside of the block.
+Be sure to only put css/javascript includes inside of the block.
-  * Scripts / stylesheets are detected by parsing the output and looking for include files.
+  * Scripts/stylesheets are detected by parsing the output and looking for include files.
 HTML comments are ignored, so if you comment out a script like this:

         <!-- <script src="/js/script.js" type="text/javascript"></script> -->